naveentata/coala/docs/Developers/Writing_Linter_Bears.rst

     **classname**.

 Normally, providing a severity-map is not needed, as coala has a default severity-map which recognizes many common words used for severities.
-Check out the API documentation for keywords supported!
+FCheck out the API documentation for keywords supported!

 Suggest Corrections Using the ``corrected`` Output Format